j8r/clicr/README.md

 ## Installation

-Add this block to your application's `shard.yml`:
+Add the dependency to your `shard.yml`:

 ```yaml
 dependencies: